Moving Beyond Diffusion: Hierarchy-to-Hierarchy Autoregression for fMRI-to-Image Reconstruction: Introduction

 \section{Introduction}

 Reconstructing visual stimuli from fMRI signals stands as a fundamental challenge at the intersection of computer vision and cognitive neuroscience.
-Recent breakthroughs in this field have been largely driven by diffusion-based methods$_{\!}$~\citep{xia2024dream,ozcelik2023natural,gong2025mindtuner,scotti2023reconstructing,tian2025brainguard,scotti2024mindeye2,fang2023alleviating,quan2024psychometry,takagi2023high,mai2023unibrain,li2025neuraldiffuser,wang2024mindbridge,sun2023contrast,huo2024neuropictor,chen2023seeing}, which typically align the encoded fMRI embedding with a high-level representation from multimodal models such as CLIP$_{\!}$~\citep{radford2021learning}.
-Once aligned, this single high-level feature serves as a fixed guidance signal throughout the entire diffusion process, progressively transforming random Gaussian noise into a reconstructed image (Fig.\!~\ref{fig:overview}(a)).
+Recent breakthroughs in this field have been largely driven by diffusion-based methods$_{\!}$~\citep{esser2021taming,ho2020denoising,xue2024accelerating,xu2023versatile,rombach2022high,lu2022dpm,shen2025tarpro,fang2023alleviating,quan2024psychometry,chen2025diffvsgg,sun2023contrast,huo2024neuropictor,chen2023seeing,li2024human,song2025insert,shen2026audio}, which typically align the encoded fMRI embedding with a single neural representation from multimodal models such as CLIP$_{\!}$~\citep{radford2021learning}.
+Once aligned, this single neural feature serves as a fixed guidance signal throughout the entire diffusion process, progressively transforming random Gaussian noise into a reconstructed image (Fig.\!~\ref{fig:overview}(a)).

-Despite achieving impressive results, relying solely on a static high-level feature to guide the entire generation pipeline introduces two fundamental limitations. \textbf{First}, fMRI signals are inherently hierarchical, where different brain regions capture coarse semantic content as well as fine-grained perceptual details$_{\!}$~\citep{naselaris2009bayesian}.
-However, current methods collapse this rich, multi-level information into a single vector, leading to its underutilization. \textbf{Second}, the guidance is temporally invariant, yet generative models operate in a dynamic multi-stage manner: early stages require global semantic constraints, while later stages demand precise structural cues$_{\!}$~\citep{rissanen2023generative,dieleman2024spectral}.
-A fixed neural guidance is often redundant in the early phase and insufficient in the later phase, creating a mismatch between representation and generation. \textit{\textbf{Beyond these limitations}}, diffusion models themselves provide limited control points for injecting stage-aware guidance$_{\!}$~\citep{zhou2024exploring}, which hinders the effective exploitation of hierarchical brain features.
+Despite impressive results, relying solely on a single, static neural feature to guide the entire generation pipeline introduces two fundamental limitations. \textbf{First}, fMRI signals are inherently hierarchical, in which different brain regions capture coarse semantic content as well as fine-grained perceptual details $_{\!}$~\citep{naselaris2009bayesian}.
+However, current methods collapse this rich, multi-level information into a single vector, leading to its underutilization. \textbf{Second}, the guidance is temporally invariant, yet generative models operate in a dynamic multi-stage manner: early stages require global semantic constraints, while later stages demand precise structural and textural cues$_{\!}$~\citep{rissanen2023generative,dieleman2024spectral}.
+Fixed neural guidance is often redundant in the early phase and insufficient in the later phase, creating a mismatch between representation and generation. \textit{\textbf{Beyond these limitations}}, diffusion models themselves provide limited control points for injecting stage-aware guidance$_{\!}$~\citep{zhou2024exploring}, which hinders the effective exploitation of hierarchical brain features.